Limits of vector lattices: Inverse limits

 \subsection{Examples of inverse limits}

-In this section we present a number of examples of inverse systems in categories of vector lattices and their limits.
+In this section we present a number of examples of inverse systems and their limits in categories of vector lattices.
 These will be used in Section \ref{Section: Applications}.
 Our first example is related to Example \ref{Exm: Locally supported p-summable functions as inductive limit}.